Ricky12Awesome/kbot/README.md

 - `xp` - *In Development*
 - `roleinfo` - Gives info about a role
 - `changelog` - Gives you a link to change log. atm this page.
+- `todo` - Gives you a link to the todo page. atm this page.
 - more coming soon...

 # TODO